 3. Change your face and eyes from a grimace to a soft smile

 Children read our faces more than we know.
 We read others’ faces more than we realize.
 A person’s face and eyes always give away how they are truly feeling.

 If you’re going to choose between words and body language – in the world of nervous system reactions, body language always wins!
 And this includes the state of your face and eyes.

-Once breathing, try shifting your face from a grimace or frown, to a softness, lifting your cheeks slightly with a soft smile, softening your eyes as well.
+Once breathing, try shifting your face from a grimace or frown to a softness, lifting your cheeks slightly with a soft smile, and softening your eyes as well.
 Just the act of doing this signals calm to our brain, helping us to come back into a compassionate place.
 This is because the Vagus nerve also innervates our facial muscles.
 Try it now and see how your feeling state shifts.

 Since children read our faces like hawks (especially strong-willed children!), just the slight act of shifting your face to be softer, kinder, smiling and compassionate can signal to your own nervous system and your child’s nervous system that all is safe.

 What strong-willed children need more than any child are cues of safety, and this can come from shifting our nervous system state, empowering them to have more control and choice, and accepting the qualities of their strong-willed nature to be their authentic gifts that will help them later in life.

 From a place of safety, shifting our mindset about strong-willed children